andypoorman/honbot-client/README.md

 ```

 ##Helper Scripts
-These are used to update images and herodata
+These are used to update images and bits of data.
+Written in python.
 #### large_hero
 Run this to download all large image cutouts for the homepage.
 Will output a txt file with paths to images.
 Place this in largeHero.js.
 Also downloads hero icons and creates and object of hero names.
 Using pngquant to squash the images never hurts.